Over the past few years, account based marketing (ABM) has become an increasingly popular strategy for B2B SaaS marketing and sales teams.

 Where your enablement team can really make an impact is working to identify the buyer personas within your ICP accounts.
 These personas usually detail the buyer’s functional role, key pain points, role in the decision-making process, and other motivators that will help your sales reps when messaging your product to each persona.

 Like your ICP, alignment of buyer personas across your entire customer-facing organization ensures a consistent message to prospect and customers.
 With fully fleshed out buyer personas your marketing team can create relevant assets across the buyer’s journey (by persona), which reps can leverage to deliver timely content to prospects.

 A central part of your ABE playbook is offering custom content targeted to your buyer’s specific industry, company, and persona.
 Your reps need access to content that they can easily customize for their prospects and sales enablement plays a central role in creating this content.
+Creating an effective sales enablement content strategy is also fundamental for success.
 Examples of such content throughout the sales funnel could be:

 As you can see, content creation plays a critical role in executing a world-class ABE program and sales enablement is often tasked with creating these assets for the sales team.

 Decentralization of knowledge across all customer facing teams is the oil that keeps the ABE engine going